seanohue/trellolol/example.md

 # Schmup
-### Adding game features
+### Technical
-- Add loot drops,
-- Add enemies left counter (even if just for debugging and such),
-- Player level-ups,
-- Boss fights
+- Refactor enemies into the entities file